pawatsethaput/OpenBank/Sandbox.md

 ##Dataset
-The sandbox data are available [here](https://demo.openbankproject.com/sandbox/) and the default user login and password are:
+The sandbox data is available [here](https://demo.openbankproject.com/sandbox/) and the default user login and password are:

 login: joe.bloggs@example.com